 Cases Where a 1099-C Does Not Apply

-Note that this only applies to cancelled debt.
-If there is any ongoing attempt to collect the debt, such as selling the debt to a third-party collection agency, the debt is not cancelled.
+Note that this only applies to the canceled debt.
+If there is an ongoing attempt to collect the debt, such as selling the debt to a third-party collection agency, the debt is not canceled.
 This only applies in the scenario where you have made arrangements with the credit card company to forgive part or all of your debt.

 Likewise, if you escaped debt via filing for title 11 bankruptcy, debts wiped out in the bankruptcy process will not be considered taxable income.
 Certain other debt categories, such as qualified farm indebtedness or qualified real property business debts, are also an exception.

-Cancelled debt related to “qualified principal residence indebtedness” (debts using your own house as collateral) also don’t figure into a 1099-C.
+Canceled debt related to “qualified principal residence indebtedness” (debts using your own house as collateral) also doesn’t figure into a 1099-C.

 Filing Form 982 (Reduction of Tax Attributes Due to Discharge of Indebtedness)